reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-08-v2.md

 ## Summary

-In this lab, you have created an Linux based Virtual Machine as an IoT Edge Device. and you have connected to that VM and check regarding IoT edge modules and download CA certificate and also created a downstream device.
+In this lab, you have created a Linux based Virtual Machine as an IoT Edge Device. and you have connected to that VM and check regarding IoT edge modules and download CA certificate and created a downstream device.

 ## You have successfully completed this Lab!!